joostm8/bip-project-services/README.md

 ## Database tables

 **IMPORTANT** all groups have access to all database tables.
 Usually there is a `machine_id`, `id` or similar as one of the columns in the table.
 When you make database writes, make sure to put that field to your own group number to not overwrite data of other groups.
-In the table description below, we have added a **this is your groupd identifier** for each of the tables.
+In the table description below, we have added a **this is your group identifier** for each of the tables.

+For the `mqtt_database_writer.py`, this is handled for you if you set the `machine id` field in `crane-properties.yaml`.

 Preferably use a program such as DBeaver [https://dbeaver.io/] to view the database tables.